jenniesun/biostats-blog/index.md

 #### Model Training & Evaluation

 Just as any other machine learning modeling process, before fitting the model, we need to split the model into train and test sets.
-Since we are dealing with a fairly small dataset (76 rows), we decided to researve the last 5 weeks of the data as the testing section.
+Since we are dealing with a fairly small dataset (76 rows), we decide to reserve the last 5 weeks of the data as the testing set.

 Using the best order returned by the `auto_arima` package for model training, simply calling the ARIMA function gives us the summary output below.
 The output summary shows the coefficients of each AR and MA term.
 Generally speaking, a higher magnitude of this variable means a larger impact on the output.
 As we can see here, all of the variables listed in the summary output are statistically significant at p<0.05 level.

 ![](arima_result.png)

-To check how good our model is, we need to use the model to make predictions using the test data.
-Below is an output plot showing the ARIMA predictions of COVID-19 deaths (bluw line) and the actual data in the test set (orange) for the 5 weeks after the training data ends.
+To check how good our model is, we need to make predictions using the test data.
+Below is an output plot showing the ARIMA predictions of COVID-19 deaths (blue line) and the actual data in the test set (orange line) for the 5 weeks after the training data ends.
 We can see that the general trend of the prediction is going down, which is consistent with the trend shown in the actual data.

 ![](arima_prediction_plot.png)

 Other than trying to detect a matching trend between the predictions and the actual data based on the plot, we also would like to ascertain how good or bad our model is.
-To do this, we can look at the root mean squared error for the model prediction.
+To do this, we can look at the root mean squared error (RMSE) for the model prediction.

-The mean value of is 3.40 for the entire dataset, and is 2.88 for the test set.
-With the ARIMA model, we were able to achieve a RMSE of 2.18 as a result, which is smaller than the previous two statistics, although not to a great extent.
-This means that our model has some prediction power, but ideally, we would want to see a much smaller RMSE than that of test set.
+The mean value is 3.40 for the entire dataset, and is 2.88 for the test set.
+With the ARIMA model, we achieve an RMSE of 2.18 as a result, which is smaller than the previous two statistics, although not to a great extent.
+This means that our model has some predictive power, but ideally, we would want to see a much smaller RMSE value than that of the test set.

 #### Multivariate Modeling